Guidelines for Graduate Study: M.S. Biology

 C. Graduate Assistantships

 1. Graduate assistantships for the academic year may be available for a limited number of qualified students.
 Assistantships are usually awarded in the spring for the following academic year.
 In addition, a limited number of summer school graduate assistantships may be available.
-A graduate assistant will be employed for no more than four semesters on university funds and no more than six semesters total.
-An assistant must enroll in no fewer than seven graduate credit hours (500 and above) per semester, and no fewer than 16 graduate credit hours per academic year.
-A graduate assistant who enrolls in fewer than seven hours, or whose course load drops below seven hours during the semester, will relinquish any unused portion of the assistantship.
+A graduate assistant will be employed for no more than six semesters on university funds and no more than six semesters total.
+An assistant must enroll in no fewer than six graduate credit hours (500 and above) per semester, and no fewer than twelve graduate credit hours per academic year.
+A graduate assistant who enrolls in fewer than six hours, or whose course load drops below six hours during the semester, will relinquish any unused portion of the assistantship.

 2. International students must pass the SPEAK test to be eligible for a teaching assistantship.